Nike-Inc/spark-expectations/docs/index.md

 # Welcome to Spark-Expectations

-Spark-Expectations is a data quality framework built in PySpark.
-It runs data quality rules **in-flight** using a decorator pattern while your Spark job is processing data, and can also validate data at rest.
+Spark-Expectations is an open-source, PySpark-native data quality framework delivered as a Python library.
+It enforces expectation rules in-flight via decorators as pipelines run—quarantining failures, passing clean data downstream, and emitting metrics and alerts—or validates tables at rest.

 ## How It Works